jank324/lynx/README.md

 Activate your virtual environment.
 (Optional)

-Install the cheetah package as editable
+Install the Lynx package as editable

 ```sh
 pip install -e .